 - Never put your hands in the drain.

-Try this to dislodge whatever is in your garbage disposal.
+Try this to dislodge a jam in the garbage disposal.

 - Press down on the reset button that most units have.
 The reset button is red and on the very bottom of the unit.

 - If the reset button does not fix it, you need to try to remove whatever it is that is lodged in it.

 - The garbage disposal came with an allen wrench (key).
 The allen wrench can be inserted into the underside of the unit and wiggled to dislodge many jams without having to call a plumber.

 - DO NOT put your hand into it or any type of sharp object.

 - If all else fails and you are still having problems with your garbage disposal, call a plumber.